 4. A lack of meaningful enforcement provisions

-To address these and other enforcement concerns, the Noise Project has urged amendment sponsors to add a requirement that the mayor’s office submit an annual public report to the Environment Committee beginning one year after the seasonal restriction commences, indicating the level of compliance by both residents and commercial landscapers, including the number of both warnings and citations issued for violations, and ratio of the latter that are later dismissed rather than paid.
+To address these and other enforcement concerns, the Noise Project has urged amendments to add a requirement that the mayor’s office submit an annual public report to the Environment Committee beginning one year after the seasonal restriction commences, indicating the level of compliance by both residents and commercial landscapers, including the number of both warnings and citations issued for violations, and ratio of the latter that are later dismissed rather than paid.

 _______________